plone/plonecli/README.rst

 .. image:: https://img.shields.io/travis/plone/plonecli.svg
         :target: https://travis-ci.org/plone/plonecli

-A Plone CLI for creating Plone packages
+**A Plone CLI for creating Plone packages**

+*The Plone CLI is meant for developing Plone packages, we will not add functions to install or run Plone in production.
+For this we should build another package, let's say *plonectl* which will provide installing and deployment functions.*

 * Free software: BSD license